luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

    - VERSION is an one byte version field (default value '\x03')
    - ".onion checksum" is a constant string
    - CHECKSUM is truncated to two bytes before inserting it in onion_address

-   ## Dark Docker
-   it is the container with TOR.
-   In the configuration files, i use a container name "data" that it is the container that show a Dashboard .
-   Docekr internal DNS will solve the name.